 New York Giants at Baltimore Ravens (+2.5)

-This is a big game for both teams, as the Giants were blown out last week and the Ravens have lost three straight.
-One of the major points is that Baltimore has clinched a playoff berth while the Giants need a win to keep its playoff hopes alive.
+This is a big game for both teams.
+The Giants were blown out last week and the Ravens have lost three straight.
+Baltimore has clinched a playoff berth while the Giants need a win to keep its playoff hopes alive.
 Due to tiebreakers, the Giants fell to third in the NFC East, even while maintaining the same record as both the Cowboys and Redskins.
 Both passing and rushing offenses are similar statistically.
-Ahmad Bradshaw is questionable heading into the game and it’s becoming clearer each game that the Ravens just do not use Ray Rice enough.
+Ahmad Bradshaw is questionable heading into the game and it’s becoming clear that the Ravens do not utilize Ray Rice enough.
 When looking at the pass defenses, the Giants have allowed more yards/touchdowns than the Ravens, yet managed 20 interceptions compared to Baltimore’s thirteen.
-But the biggest stat of all to me is the fact that the Giants have allowed just 16 sacks on the season.
+But the biggest stat is that the Giants have allowed just 16 sacks this season.
 Protecting Eli Manning will be the difference in a game between two potent offenses.
 Giants win a close one on the road.

 KP’s Pick: New York Giants